 We may be creatures of habit with favourite seats in the library but information retention actually improves when you vary the places where you study.
-Check out this Buzzfeed video for more study hacks:
+Check out this Buzzfeed video for more study hacks for exams:

 15. Practice, Practice, Practice…

 Practicing sample answers to past exam questions can help train your brain to retrieve information.
 The same applies to Reading Tests.
 Create realistic, exam-like condition and test your understanding by using our new Quiz tool.
 Try our general Knowledge Quiz below: